History of the Ukrainian minority in Poland: World War II

 See: Organization of Ukrainian Nationalists, Proclamation of Ukrainian statehood, 1941 and massacres of Poles in Volhynia.

-After Second World War
+After World War II

 After the quashing of a Ukrainian insurrection at the end of World War II by the Soviet Union, about 140,000 Ukrainians remaining in Poland were forcibly expelled to Soviet Ukraine, and to new territories in northern and western Poland during Operation Vistula.

 Since 1989, there has been a new wave of Ukrainian immigration to Poland, mostly consisting of jobseekers.
 According to data reported by the Ukrainian Ministry of Foreign Affairs in the 2000s, around 300,000 Ukrainian citizens were employed in Poland annually.
 In recent years, the number of Ukrainian immigrants in Poland has grown considerably, numbering 1.3 million in 2016.